ctn-waterloo/website/ctn_waterloo/content/research/syde-750_index.md

  * Do not copy any code from other students or online sources.
 You are expected to write your own code from scratch for this course.
  * Each student must write their own code and submit their own assignment.
  * Please hand in electronic copies by mailing them to me in .pdf format.
 Please name the document like this: `<lastname>.Assignment<number>.pdf`.
 This document will have all the graphs and any written answers to questions.
+(From a jupyter notebook, you can do ```jupyter nbconvert --to pdf my_name.assignment1.ipynb```)
  * Include code, or any modified code, in a second document as well.
 This should be in a single file (e.g. .zip) named similarly: `<lastname>.Assignment<numnber>.Code.zip`
  * Assignments are due _at Midnight_.
 The late penalty is one mark per day it is late.